vitejs/vite/docs/guide/api-environment-plugins.md

       // use global hooks normally
     },
     applyToEnvironment(environment) {
-      // return true if this plugin should be active in this environment
+      // return true if this plugin should be active in this environment, or return
+      // a new plugin to replace it.
       // if the function isn't provided, the plugin is active in all environments },
     resolveId(id, importer) {